SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/README.md

 ---

 - **Total number of countries involved in deforestation.**
-To generate this insight the following analysis were carried out:
+To generate this insight the following steps were carried out:
 1. The dataset Region_ was used.
 2. Distinct countries were selected.
 3. Aggregate function "COUNT" was used for this analysis to count the total number of countries.